-Amish weddings take place during the week, in the morning, often at the home of the bride, often in the barn.
-Spring is a popular time, since the barn isn't so full of hay or straw.
+Amish weddings take place during the week, in the morning, often at the home of the bride, and often in the barn.
+Spring is a popular time, since the barn isn’t so full of hay or straw.
 There are no special decorations.
-The backless wooden benches used for church services are set up, men on one side in six or eight rows facing the center; women and small children on the opposite side in six or eight rows, facing the center; the elders, deacons, and preachers on the third side; and the few “English” attending on a bench or two on the fourth side, nearest the door.
-The bride and groom dress in their usual church clothing and sit with their attendants in the front row.
+The backless wooden benches used for church services are set up, men on one side in six or eight rows facing the center; women and small children on the opposite side in six or eight rows, facing the center; the elders, deacons, and preachers on the third side; and the unmarried girls and any “English” attending on a bench or two on the fourth side, nearest the door.
+The bride and groom dress in their usual church clothing and sit, with their two pairs of attendants (“witnesses”), in the front row.

-The wedding begins with the usual Amish church service—three hours long, all in “Dutch” (the German dialect the Amish speak as their first language).
-Then at the end of the regular service, the bride and groom step forward with their attendants for the ceremony, which lasts about fifteen minutes.
+The wedding begins with the typical Amish church service—three hours long, all in “Dutch” (the German dialect the Amish speak as their first language).
+Then at the end of the service, the bride and groom step forward with their four witnesses for the ceremony, which lasts about fifteen minutes.
 Wedding rings are not exchanged; the Amish don’t wear jewelry, not even wedding rings or wrist watches.

 For the first two hours, I was nearly the only non-Amish person, along with a few Mennonite relatives of the bride.
 But then a dozen members of the groom’s family began to filter in—five of his nine siblings had not remained Amish when they became adults.
 (Sidelight: members of an Amish family who do not join the Amish church are not shunned; shunning is for baptized members who leave.)